Claudino2001/podridao-vermelha/README.md

 -----------

-Versão do Python: Python 3.8
+Tentei executar com as seguintes versões do Python: 3.6, 3.8, 3.10 e 3.12.